15. The Average Completion-of-Construction-to-Knobbing Time Frame For New Skate Spots Reaches an Unprecedented Low

 14. High Fashion Finally Discovers the T.F.

 It is amazing that a fashion epicenter like the T.F. managed to sit under the industry’s nose for so long without detection.
-Rap video producers have been utilizing Tompkins for casting purposes for nearly ten years, while the fashion industry sat around SoHo looking for dudes dressed like railroad workers and/or homeless people.
+Rap video producers have been utilizing Tompkins for casting purposes for nearly ten years, while the fashion industry sat around SoHo looking for dudes dressed like railroad workers.
 Better ten years late than never.
 This year, capital-F fashion recognized Tompkins’ trademark style when Rag and Bone casted the handsome Long Islander Chief Keith and others for their Spring/Summer 2013 campaign shoot.
 Hopefully, they knew ahead of time that you can pay skateboarders with beer and product for these sort of things, and not actual American currency.

 13. Yaje Goes M.I.A.